Who is this for?

 Understanding the risk

 While the chance of developing a life-altering illness increases with age, it’s important to note that such an ailment can affect anyone.
-Consider that there are roughly 70,000 heart attacks and 50,000 strokes in Canada each year – that’s a heart attack every seven minutes and a stroke every 10 minutes.1
+Consider that there are roughly 70,000 heart attacks and 50,000 strokes in Canada each year – that’s a heart attack every seven minutes and a stroke every 10 minutes.1 Take a moment now to use our handy risk calculator to know your risk of experiencing a critical illness.

 Money back if you don't make a claim